Koredotcom/docs/docs/xo/agentai/agent-experience/agent-assist-widget-v3.md

 * **Real-time Sentiment Analysis**: Provides a continuous, time-based graph that displays the customer’s sentiment fluctuations.
 Agents get immediate visibility of the evolving emotional tone of the conversation and take proactive and empathetic responses.
 * **Transcription**: Enhances agent accessibility and context by providing accurate transcriptions of user and agent voices during interactions.
 Offers a conversation overview and serves as the basis for automated Quality Assessment (QA).
 Agents receive a visual indicator when an intent is identified, improving real-time understanding and response.
 * **Auto Summarization**: Automatically shortens lengthy information into concise summaries, enabling agents to respond promptly to customer inquiries.
 It helps agents quickly understand and make decisions.
+* **Auto-Scroll Widget Content**: The system automatically navigates to the last message/content to display the latest message/content.
 * **PII Redaction**: Securely removes Personally Identifiable Information (PII) from the agent's view and transcripts, ensuring a safe environment for customer interactions and compliance with privacy regulations.
 * **Feedback**: Empowers agents to provide real-time feedback on suggestions.
 This continuous process forms a dynamic loop, allowing Machine Learning (ML) algorithms to continuously enhance and customize recommendations for accurate and contextually relevant outcomes.
 * **Next Best Action**: Enhances the product by enabling seamless execution of Dialog Tasks for swift customer query resolution.
 The generative AI nodes and script nodes integration equips the system to efficiently communicate with external systems through API calls.
 This leads to improved customer experience and reduced necessity for frequent screen changes for agents.
 This allows agents to deliver contextually relevant next-best responses, contributing to a more streamlined and effective contact center operation.